luthfiampas/Bufdio/README.md

 # Bufdio
 [![NuGet](https://img.shields.io/nuget/v/Bufdio)](https://www.nuget.org/packages/Bufdio/)

 A cross-platform audio playback library that targets .NET Standard 2.1.
-The main purpose of this project is to provide easy to use API for playing and streaming audio especially in a desktop environment.
+The main purpose of this project is to provide easy to use API for playing and streaming audio file.

-This video demonstrate how to integrate Bufdio and [NWaves](https://github.com/ar1st0crat/NWaves/) to create realtime echo effect during playback (source code can be found at [examples directory](https://github.com/luthfiampas/Bufdio/tree/main/examples/BufdioAvalonia)).
+It uses [FFmpeg](https://www.ffmpeg.org/) to decode audio frames (so, it is possible to play audio stream from a video file).
+And [PortAudio](https://github.com/PortAudio/portaudio) for writing audio stream to output device.

+## Example
 [![Bufdio Sample](https://i.ibb.co/ZmJMjJF/2021-11-02-02-46.png)](https://youtu.be/Bx22X20Tkj0)

-Behind the scene, it uses [FFmpeg](https://www.ffmpeg.org/) to decode audio frames (so, it is possible to play video files by taking its audio stream only).
-And [PortAudio](https://github.com/PortAudio/portaudio) for sending buffer data to output device using blocking calls mechanism.

 ## Getting Started
 This repository include pre-compiled PortAudio binaries for Windows, Linux, macOS that can be found at the [libs directory](https://github.com/luthfiampas/Bufdio/tree/main/libs/PortAudio).
+However, we can construct PortAudio and FFmpeg by using system-wide libraries.

 ```csharp
 BufdioLib.InitializePortAudio("path/to/portaudio");